The stories that once broke me are not me.

-In which way, or what exactly of those stories impress you the most?
+In which way, or what precisely of those stories impress you the most?

 Who are you in those stories?

-If your were the author or if you would be able to call him/her in which other way you would ask him/her to end the story?
+If you were the author or able to call them, in which other way would you ask them to end the story?

 I’ll leave you with your thoughts.

-Just remember: we are not our stories, we are not what happened to us.
-We have the power to do magic and rewriting our stories every day.
+Just remember: we are not our stories; we are not what happened to us.
+But we have the power to do magic and rewrite our stories every day.

 And I am curious to know if you discovered anything interesting about you and your stories.